-Stoney (Siler) Lake is located 13 km west of Elk Point on Hwy 646 (Township Road 565) (Figure 1).

-Stoney Lake has a surface area of 2.34 km2 (determined using ArcHydro, M. Raven, personal communication, 2008) and drains an area = 138.76 km2 (M. Raven, 2008).
+Stoney (Siler) Lake is located 13 km west of Elk Point on Hwy (Township Road 565) (Figure 1).
+Stoney Lake has a surface area of 2.34 km^2 (determined using ArcHydro, M. Raven, personal communication, 2008) and drains an area = 138.76 km2 (M. Raven, 2008).
 The lake is situated in the Boreal forest region, although the lake is also within the Agricultural Use Area of the County of St. Paul Municipal Development Plan (CSP 2007).

 The lake has recreational and camping facilities nearby.
-Sport fish include pike and perch.
+Sport fish include pike (Esox lucius) and perch (Perca flavescens).